AdaCore/training_material/courses/fundamentals_of_ada/mini_projects/cinema/README.md

     This package is in charge of reading a file in the BMP format and converting it to a Surface.

-    * `Movies` package

-    A movie is a collection of frames, that are stored as BMP files in their alphabetical order in a single directory.

-    This package does not need to be implemented right away for the unit tests, it is required for running the Movie integration test, and later tests (as well as the main program).

 - `display/`

     * `Drawable_Char` package